DylanMarsden/Hangman-repository/README.md

 # Hangman-repository
-In this code we will make a angman game
+In this code we will make a hangman game